mylescallan/udacity/README.md

 ## Creating HTML pages for Ratings, with Links to Reviews

 - The 2 notebooks in this repository have the same output:
-  * HTML pages of: Ratings, Reviews, Your Submissions, and Ratings and Reviews Combined.
+  * HTML pages of: Ratings, Reviews, Your Submissions, Peer Reviews, and Ratings and Reviews Combined.
   * These pages are _grouped by_ projects (can be turned off), and
   * they all contain links to the relevant reviews